GUIDES/HOW-TO

 The one who bears the bulk of the transaction costs is the buyer.
 The agent's commission, on the other hand, is normally the seller's.
 Here's what comes from your side:

-Stamp duty (purchase)0.8% of the priceBefore the deed
+Imposto do Selo (purchase)0.8% of the priceBefore the escritura

 IMT, the big one

-The IMT (Municipal Tax on Property Transfers — Imposto Municipal sobre as Transmissões Onerosas de Imóveis) is the largest charge and the one that varies most.
+The IMT (Imposto Municipal sobre as Transmissões Onerosas de Imóveis, the municipal property transfer tax) is the largest charge and the one that varies most.
 It applies to the higher of the price and the VPT, on progressive brackets.
 For a permanent own home on the mainland, in 2026, there's no IMT up to €106,346; above that, marginal rates of 2%, 5%, 7% and 8% apply up to €660,982, with flat rates of 6% and 7.5% at the highest values.
 The calculation uses an amount to deduct, so the best way to know the exact figure is with a simulator.

-There's one important benefit: buyers aged 35 or under purchasing their first permanent own home get full exemption from IMT and stamp duty up to €330,539 (2026 figure) and partial relief between €330,539 and €660,982.
+There's one important benefit: buyers aged 35 or under purchasing their first permanent own home get full exemption from IMT and Imposto do Selo up to €330,539 (2026 figure) and partial relief between €330,539 and €660,982.
 Above that, there's no benefit.
-The exemption is applied for at the tax authority (Autoridade Tributária) — online, at a Finanças office or through the services handling the deed.
+The exemption is applied for at the Autoridade Tributária: online, at a Finanças office or through the services handling the escritura.

-You pay two stamp duties: 0.8% on the purchase price and, if there's a mortgage, 0.6% on the amount financed when the term is five years or more (0.5% if it's under five years).
+You pay Imposto do Selo twice: 0.8% on the purchase price and, if there's a mortgage, 0.6% on the amount financed when the term is five years or more (0.5% if it's under five years).
 On a house with a mortgage, the two add up.

 There are two channels.
 Via Predial Online, the registration per act is around €225 (acquisition and mortgage count as separate acts).
-Via Casa Pronta, which bundles the deed and registrations at a single counter, one act costs €375 and a process with more than one act — the usual case of a purchase with a mortgage (acquisition + mortgage) — costs €700 in total.
+Via Casa Pronta, which bundles the escritura and registrations at a single counter, one act costs €375 and a process with more than one act, the usual case of a purchase with a mortgage (acquisition + mortgage), costs €700 in total.
 The preference-right notice costs €15.
 On top of these come small fees (copies of the contract, authentications).
-If you go through a notary's office, the notary's fees are separate.
+If you go through a cartório, the notário's fees are separate.
 Young buyers with the IMT exemption (aged 35 or under, first home) are exempt from these registration fees.

-To add it all up for your specific figure — IMT, both stamp duties and the registrations — use the cost calculator.
+To add it all up for your specific figure (IMT, the two Imposto do Selo charges and the registrations), use the cost calculator.
 It's the honest way to know, before signing the CPCV, how much the house is really going to cost you.

 Frequently asked